 - Und wie fasse ich zusammen?

 Yvo Wüest, Dozent für Didaktische Reduktion und Transkulturalität, ist der Autor von zwei Fachbüchern und mehrerer Artikel für Erwachsenenbildung.
 Als Trainer ist er in der Schweiz und international unterwegs.
-In diesem Artikel gibt er Referierenden Formulierungen an die Hand, die ihnen helfen, ihre nächste Präsentation auf Englisch mit mehr Leichtigkeit und Souveränität, durchzuführen.
+In diesem Artikel gibt er Referierenden Formulierungen an die Hand, um eine nächste Präsentation auf Englisch mit mehr Leichtigkeit und Souveränität durchzuführen.

 Wie lege ich los oder … How to beginn a presentation?